biswa2210/REACT-MINI-PROJECTS/README.md

 [![Generic badge](https://img.shields.io/badge/advance-html5-red)](https://shields.io/)

-***This new WebSite named 'ORISHA-FESTIVALS' is created by Biswarup Bhattacharjee, student of BTECH, in University of Engineering and Management, Kolkata.***
+***This new WebSite named 'REACT-ADVANCE-PRACTICES' is created by Biswarup Bhattacharjee, student of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: bbiswa471@gmail.com.**